robinhood-me/xilinx-opsmx/README.md

 stage 0: Configuration

-Note: saves time to find the lastest github repo commit ID and enter it under parameters section.
+Note: saves time to find the lastest commit ID in the Github repo https://github.com/OpsMx/issue-generator and enter it under parameters section.
 Otherwise each time you execute the pipeline you have to enter it manually.

 github repo with application: